dweindl/rxnrater/README.md

 # rxnrater

-This is a package to derive rate expressions from enzyme mechanisms based on the steady-state assumption.
+This is a Python package to derive rate expressions from enzyme mechanisms based on the steady-state assumption of intermediary enzyme complexes.
 The rate expressions can be generated in terms of microscopic (mass action) rate constants or in terms of kinetic parameters (`K_M`, `K_i`, ...).

 Currently, only sequential mechanisms are supported.
 For some reactions, the computation time can be prohibitively long and could certainly be reduced.